 Is the Ohio real estate exam hard?

 The pass rates for the real estate exam in Ohio aren’t distributed, but you wish to successfully pass a rate of 70% on the exam to induce your permit.
 To make strides in your chances of passing the Ohio exam on the first try, you should try some of the Ohio real estate practice exam questions to get familiar with the exam format.

 How long to become Ohio’s real estate agent?

 It takes at least from 2 to 3 months to end up as an Ohio real estate agent.
 Candidates must total 120 hours of prelicensing instruction.
 Besides completing your classes, you’ll also spend time talking with brokers, examining and preparing for the real estate exam, and holding up for your application to be endorsed.

-A few in-person real estate educational programs can get through the 120 hours of related materials during the period of approximately six weeks.
+A few in-person real estate educational programs can get through the 120 hours of related materials during a period of approximately six weeks.
 In case you’re working through a self-paced online program, you’ll select to work speedier or slower, depending on your studying plan.
 Be prompted that a few online programs just permit you to get to the materials for half of a year.

 What information is needed to get Ohio’s real estate license?

-Per Hondros College’s arrangement, salespersons’ 120-hour pre-licensure coursework and school exam must be completed within 1/2 year of enrollment/purchase date.
-The understudy may review any particular session(s) one extra time inside the 6-month period.
+Per Hondros College’s arrangement, salespersons’ 120-hour pre-licensure coursework and school exams must be completed within 1/2 year of enrollment/purchase date.
+The understudy may review any particular session(s) one extra time within the 6-month period.
 18 required sessions make up the 120 hours.
 Each session is completely free of one another and may be taken if you need it.
 Livestream and Classroom understudies who get to miss a lesson or customize their class plan can do so at any time within the online understudy account.
 The required instructional program often incorporates:

 - Ohio Real Estate Law (accounts for about 40 hours)